linode/manager/CONTRIBUTING.md

-# Contributing to the Linode manager
+# Contributing to the Linode Cloud Manager

 Contributing to the Cloud Manager just involves sending a Pull Request.